Risk Factors Dashboard

 We operate as a wholesaler, with our products sold in brick-and-mortar locations and on various e-commerce platforms, including those operated by department stores, duty-free retailers, specialty-multi retailers, online pure players, upscale perfumeries and pharmacies, and top-tier salons and spas.
 Additionally, we operate a direct-to-consumer business across freestanding stores, our brands' websites and third-party online platforms.
 Our general practice is to accept returns of our products from customers if properly requested and approved.

-Our online sites, including our brand.com sites as well as those operated by authorized retailers and through third-party online platforms are in approximately 50 countries, with a majority of these online sales generated in mainland China, the United States and the United Kingdom.
-During fiscal 2025, we closed freestanding stores in underperforming areas of our business and opened new freestanding stores where growth opportunities existed.
-We operated approximately 1,600 freestanding stores as of June 30, 2025.
+Our online sites, including our brand.com sites as well as those operated by authorized retailers and through third-party online platforms are across our geographic regions, with a majority of these online sales generated in mainland China, the United States and the United Kingdom.com sites as well as those operated by authorized retailers and through third-party online platforms are in approximately 50 countries, with a majority of these online sales generated in mainland China, the United States and the United Kingdom.
+As of June 30, 2026, we operated approximately 1,600 freestanding stores, which reflects the closure of freestanding stores in unproductive areas of our business and the opening of new freestanding stores during the fiscal year, as we continue to evolve our strategic focus on accelerating best-in-class consumer coverage.
 Most freestanding stores are operated by us under a single brand name, such as M·A·C, Jo Malone London and Le Labo.
+Approximately 300 of the freestanding stores are multi-branded company stores, primarily in outlet malls.
 Over 300 of the freestanding stores are multi-branded company stores, primarily in outlet malls.

 8

-As we have done historically, we continue to develop our strategy, assess performance and allocate resources by product category and will continue to report results by product category.
+We continue to develop our strategy, assess performance and allocate resources by product category and will continue to report results by product category.
+To enhance accountability and streamline operations within the organization, as well as to align with our leadership changes during the second half of fiscal 2025, we have reorganized our geographic regions as of the fiscal 2026 first quarter.
 To enhance accountability and streamline operations within the organization, as well as to align with our recently announced leadership changes, we have reorganized our geographic regions.
-Beginning with the fiscal 2026 first quarter, we will be reporting our fiscal 2026 and comparative fiscal 2025 results by geographic region under the new regional structure.
-Our four new geographic regions are:
+Accordingly, results by geographic region for fiscal 2026 and comparative fiscal 2025 and 2024 are reported under the new regional structure.
+Our four geographic regions effective July 1, 2025 are:

-The Americas, which will continue to include North America and Latin America;
+•The Americas, which includes North America and Latin America;

-Europe, the United Kingdom and Ireland and Emerging Markets ("EUKEM"), which will continue to include the geographic markets of our previously reported Europe, the Middle East & Africa region, will exclude our global travel retail business, and will include our Southeast Asian Emerging Markets, previously reported in our Asia/Pacific region, of Indonesia, Malaysia, the Philippines, Thailand and Vietnam;
+•Europe, the United Kingdom and Ireland and Emerging Markets ("EUKEM"), which includes the geographic markets of our previously reported Europe, the Middle East & Africa ("EMEA") region, excludes our global travel retail business previously reported in our EMEA region, and includes our Southeast Asian Emerging Markets, previously reported in our Asia/Pacific region, of Indonesia, Malaysia, the Philippines, Thailand and Vietnam;

-Mainland China, previously reported in our Asia/Pacific region, will now be reported as a separate region.
+•Mainland China, previously reported in our Asia/Pacific region, is reported as a separate region.

-Our “Emerging Markets” in The Americas are Argentina, Brazil, Chile, Colombia, Mexico, Panama and Peru and in our reorganized region of EUKEM are Central Europe, India, Indonesia, Israel, Kazakhstan, Malaysia, the Middle East, the Philippines, Russia, South Africa, Thailand, Turkey and Vietnam.
+Our “Emerging Markets” are Argentina, Brazil, Chile, Colombia, Mexico, Panama and Peru in The Americas, and are India, Indonesia, Israel, Malaysia, the Middle East, the Philippines, Russia, South Africa, Thailand, Turkey and Vietnam in EUKEM.

-Our “Priority Emerging Markets” in The Americas are Brazil and Mexico and in EUKEM are India, Indonesia, Malaysia, the Middle East, the Philippines, South Africa, Thailand, Turkey and Vietnam.
+Our “Priority Emerging Markets” are Brazil and Mexico in The Americas and India, Indonesia, Malaysia, the Middle East, the Philippines, South Africa, Thailand, Turkey and Vietnam in EUKEM.
+Beginning in fiscal 2027, South Africa will no longer be included within our "Priority Emerging Markets".

 Customers